DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 The first print statement gives us `o`, the second letter of `something`.
 We label it element 1 because we start numbering at zero.
 The next one does the same.
 Why?
 The convention is to stop one before the second number, so this goes from 1 to 1, which is the second letter.
 The next line gives us `om`, the second and third letters.
 Why third?
 Stick with us now, but here's the logic:  we go from 1 to 2 (one less than the second number), which is the second and third letters (we started counting at zero).

 The last line has no second number.
 By convention is goes to the end.
-So the slice `c[1:]` goes from the second letter (the first number 1) to the end, or `omething`.
+So the slice `c[1:]` goes from the second letter (the first number 1) to the end, giving us `omething`.

 Are you dizzy yet?
-Let's try a few more examples for practice.
+Let's try a few examples for practice.

 **Exercise.** Find the last letter of the string `python = 'Python'`.
 Find the second to last letter using both the forward and backward counting conventions.